If you are a Non-EU citizen, your driving license is likely to expire after 6 months from your registration!

 Drivers from non-EU countries

-Furthermore, you will need to carry a translation of the driving license as well as a certification of permission to drive ("Zertifizierung der Fahrerlaubnis").
+Furthermore, you will need to carry a translation of the driving license as well as a certification of permission to drive ("Zertifizierung der Fahrerlaubnis"), unless the dircing license is already bi-lingual in English.
 The German Automobile Association (ADAC) can provide a translation against a small fee.

 You cannot drive with your license if the same is provisional or if you are still a learner.
 Neither are you allowed to drive in case you were banned from driving.